KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

 2. Set up the destination.

-   Search "Postgres" in the `Destinations searchbar` and select it.
+   Search for "Postgres" in the `Destinations search bar` and select it.

    Add the parameters of the Postgres DB that you configured [here](#postgres-setup):